arun-gupta/mcp-multiplayer-game/QUICKSTART.md

 ### 2. Install Ollama

-Ollama is required for running the local Llama2:7B model used by the Executor Agent.
+Ollama is required for running local models (like Llama2, Llama3, Mistral) that can be used by any of the agents.

 #### **macOS:**